March 16, July 16, November 16

 The risk here is that this expression of compassionate common sense in the rule might become too isolated within the rule itself.
 Rather than inspiring the expression of compassionate human nature generally, it becomes itself a kind of concession that has lost the ability to inspire heartfelt exception as the rule’s expression in other circumstances.
 Here, common sense has lost its intuitive grounding in the heart.

-As a community our meditation practice works on keeping attention supple and intuitively balanced, that is, in the heart and at home there.
-There is less chance, then, that any firmness around the rules will stop us from seeing and acting when chances for compassionate common sense present themselves, both for ourselves and for others.
+As a community, our meditation works on keeping attention supple and intuitively balanced, that is, in the heart and at home there.
+There is less chance, then, that any firmness around the rule will stop us from seeing and acting when chances for compassionate common sense present themselves, both for ourselves and for others.

 Sometimes community is about ‘breaking’ rules so that the spirit of the rule is discovered and expressed.
 The spirit of Benedict’s rule is the Holy Spirit – a Spirit that is love blowing where it wills.
 So, grandma gives her grandchildren extra lollies; a son stays up past bedtime with his dad to watch the final minutes of a TV show; the community member missing morning prayer is left to sleep in.
 The Spirit of love is ready to be kind and considerate.
 Human goodness expresses this kindness and consideration, making allowances when it is apt to do so.
 Compassion is then revealed.